Richard Mead: Life

 Mead was also a Fellow of the Royal Society, a Fellow of the College of Physicians and a Freemason (although it is not known to which lodge he belonged).

 Mead was a collector of paintings, rare books, classical sculpture, gems and zoological specimens, which he made available for study at the library in his Bloomsbury house.
 His collection consisted of 10,000 volumes.
 In 1752 he received a letter from Camillo Paderni, concerning the progress at the excavations of the Villa of the Papyri.
 After his death, it took 56 days to auction them to book collectors from England and abroad.
-His "Genuine and Entire Collection of Valuable Gems, Bronzes, Marble and other Busts and Antiquities" was auctioned by Abraham Langford at his house in the Great Piazza, Covent Garden on 11-15 March 1755.
+His "Genuine and Entire Collection of Valuable Gems, Bronzes, Marble and other Busts and Antiquities" was auctioned by Abraham Langford at his house in the Great Piazza, Covent Garden on 11–15 March 1755.

 Mead's country estate was at Old Windsor in Berkshire, but he died at his house in Bloomsbury in 1754.
 His London home later formed the basis of Great Ormond Street Hospital.

 Mead was buried in Temple Church.
 A monument to him was placed in the north aisle of the nave of Westminster Abbey, with a bust by Peter Scheemakers.

 Religious views

-In 1755 was published (posthumously) Mead's Medica Sacra; Or, A commentary on the most remarkable diseases, mentioned in the Holy Scriptures.
+In 1749 was published in Latin Mead's Medica Sacra (issued posthumously in 1755 in translation with the subtitle A commentary on the most remarkable diseases, mentioned in the Holy Scriptures).
 He made use of the work of his relative Joseph Mede's Doctrine of Demons and also of his once patient Isaac Newton's Chronology to argue that pagan ideas regarding demons had entered Christianity.
 Like Arthur Ashley Sykes and others, Mead understood those afflicted by demons in the New Testament to refer simply to those suffering from a variety of illnesses: